kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

 INFO:tensorflow:Global Step 89: Streaming Accuracy: 0.2109 (1.63 sec/step)
 INFO:tensorflow:Global Step 90: Streaming Accuracy: 0.2094 (1.62 sec/step)
 INFO:tensorflow:Final Streaming Accuracy: 0.2093
-INFO:tensorflow:Model evaluation has completed!
-Visit TensorBoard for more information regarding your evaluation.

 ```
 Just to be very sure that the fine-tuning was what made the predictions accurate, I simply changed the checkpoint file to the original model and excluded the same final layers scopes (as done in training) for restoration in the evaluation code to see how the model would perform without fine-tuning.
 I obtained the following results: